gomorizsolt/wifi-qr-code-generator/README.md

 - TailwindCSS
 - [RHT](https://react-hot-toast.com/) for that fancy notification

+## Further Tweaks

+- Likewise QiFi, save the credentials to the browser's local storage.
+For the sake of safety, exclude the password and enforce the user to re-enter when needed.

 ## License

 The project is available as open source under the terms of the MIT License.